 Figure 2.1: Forecast 68% CL constraints on dark energy (w0, wa) and structure growth () parameters from DES weak lensing alone (blue), redshift space distortions alone (purple), the combination of the two without spatial overlap (red) and with spatial overlap (yellow, i.e., DES+DESpec).
 In the last case, the lensing measurements include shear-shear, galaxy-shear, and galaxy-magnification correlations.
 Each two-parameter combination is marginalized over the third parameter.
-We use Planck and SNe-II priors.
+We use Planck and Stage-II priors.
 From Gaztanaga, et al. (2011).

 In this calculation, the DESpec survey is assumed to obtain redshifts for 1000 galaxies per sq. deg. to limiting magnitude of iAB=22.5, with a mean redshift of about 0.6.
 RSDWL (DES+DESpec) improves the (marginalized over ) DETF FoM for w0, wa by a factor of about 4.6 compared to DES weak lensing alone.
 The spatial overlap of RSD spectroscopy with WL photometry is found to improve the DETF FoM compared to non-overlapping surveys.
-The improvement is around a factor 5-10 when you combine weak lensing and clustering (see Gaztanaga, et al. 2011) but note that this does not optimize the survey strategy.
-Figure 2.2 illustrates how this optimization could be done.
-Later (Section 3) we will consider more elaborate methods of selecting galaxies to demonstrate how the FoM can be further enhanced.
+The improvement is around a factor 5-10 when one combines weak lensing and galaxy clustering (see Gaztanaga, et al. 2011) but note that this target selection choice does not optimize the survey strategy.
+Figure 2.2 shows which redshift bins are most important for the constraints, which in turn informs the optimization of target selection.
+Later (Section 3), we will consider more elaborate methods of selecting galaxies to demonstrate how the FoM can be further enhanced.
 We will also show how we reach similar conclusions with different assumptions and observables.